ipfs/community/README.md

 The grid keeps growing, find the latest always at the [Contributors Hex Grid repo](https://github.com/ipfs/contributors-hex-grid#interplanetary-contributors-webpage).

-## Swag

-We have stickers and we would love to send them to you.
-Send your request directly to swag+requests@protocol.ai.

 ## Contributing Guidelines

 - [Contributing Guidelines](./CONTRIBUTING.md)
 - [Contributing Guidelines for JavaScript Projects](./CONTRIBUTING_JS.md)
 - [Contributing Guidelines for Golang Projects](./CONTRIBUTING_GO.md)
 - [Code of Conduct](./code-of-conduct.md).

+## Swag

+We have stickers and we would love to send them to you.
+If you're hosting a series of IPFS meetups, we'd also love to send you T-shirts to distribute!
+Send your request directly to [swag+requests@protocol.ai](mailto:swag+requests@protocol.ai).

 ## Events